eliyeap/Population-Malaysia-Overview/README.md

 - **Malaysian Population Metrics:** Evaluate the annual time series and trends of five population metrics in Malaysia.
 - **State Population Metrics:** Evaluate the annual time series and trends of five population metrics for all Malaysian states.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [Inspect_Clean_Data.sql].

 Targed SQL queries regarding various business questions can be found here [link].